 - Apart from briefly hindering the protagonists' attempts to return to the present, the villains from Dino Time are largely incidental to the plot.

 - Alice in Wonderland: There's not much of a plot to begin with, but the Queen of Hearts appears during the last twenty minutes of the film, after Alice has been through all sorts of wacky adventures and wishes to return home.
-She does make her wish that more than even though...
+She does make her wish that more than ever, though...

 - Unlike Shere Khan, who causes the plot of The Jungle Book with his mere existence, Kaa is nothing more than another obstacle who reminds that danger always lurks in the jungle.